(914) 315-7033

 Licensed & Insured

 After animals are removed, the damage remains.
 Bat guano, raccoon feces, rodent droppings, urine-soaked insulation, parasites, and fungal spores do not disappear on their own.
+The CDC and USDA classify wildlife contamination as a serious public health hazard.
 TriState Wildlife performs full attic decontamination and restoration for homes across New York, New Jersey, and Connecticut.
 We remove contaminated insulation, HEPA-vac the space, apply antimicrobial treatment, and re-insulate.
 Insurance claim assistance included.
 In many cases, your homeowners insurance covers the full cost.

 How We Work